AdaCore/spark2014/docs/lrm/source/introduction.rst

 A special feature of |SPARK| is that numbers in assertion expressions may have extended or "infinite" arithmetic to make it simpler to write specifications as they can be written without having to consider the possibility of overflow within the specification.
-The numbers behave mathematically (see :ref:`exec_sem`).
+The numbers may therefore behave mathematically (see :ref:`exec_sem`).

 Structure of Introduction
 -------------------------

 This introduction contains the following sections:

-- Section :ref:`lifecycle` describes how this document will evolve up to and beyond the first formal release of the |SPARK| language and toolset.

 - Section :ref:`read_interpret` describes how to read and interpret this document.